Disrupt Theatre Company to host play in the North Museum's planetarium this weekend

 Not only is a planetarium an ideal place to stage a play that takes place outdoors at night, but the North Museum’s planetarium is equipped with technology to faithfully recreate specific night skies from any time or place in history.
 Since the play takes place on the night of Aug.
 19, 2017, in western Wyoming, that is the exact sky that the audience will see in the background of the performance.

 The show stars Emily Mathason, Emily Funke, Dan Griffin, Dana Kinsey and Jason Genise-Gdula.
-Director Emily Hofstaeder, a Lancaster native who now resides in Baltimore, is uniquely fitted for a politicallybased play, as she spends most of her time as a reporter at magazine and website Mother Jones, writing mostly about labor and climate issues.
+Director Emily Hofstaedter, a Lancaster native who now resides in Baltimore, is uniquely fitted for a politically based play, as she spends most of her time as a reporter at magazine and website Mother Jones, writing mostly about labor and climate issues.

 Gingrich founded Disrupt Theatre Company in 2020, describing it as a BIPOC-centered (Black, Indigenous and people of color) theater company, intended to fill a void Gingrich sees in Lancaster County.